commitd/invest-server/documentation/docs/server.data.md

 ```

 In Invest this interface is called a **DataProvider** and inherits from the interface `DataProvider`.
-For those familiar with Spring Data, a DataProvider looks a bit like a SPring Data `Repository` but it doesn't have any default methods (like `findAll()`)
+For those familiar with Spring Data, a DataProvider looks a bit like a Spring Data `Repository` but it doesn't have any default methods (like `findAll()`)

 ```
 public interface TweetDataProvider extends DataProvider {